Material properties of diamond: Electrical properties

 Diamond is a good electrical insulator, having a resistivity of 100 GΩ.m to 1 EΩ.m (1.0e11 – 1.0e18 Ω.m), and is famous for its wide bandgap of 5.47 eV.
 High carrier mobilities and high electric breakdown field at room temperature are also important characteristics of diamond.
-Those characteristics allow single crystalline diamond to be a one of the promising materials for semiconductors.
-Its wide bandgap helps semiconductors to keep their quality because it secures high resistivity even in high temperature (High power supply).
-Semiconductors whose carrier mobilities are high such as diamond do not need high input voltage, which make it easier to utilize in the industry.
-High breakdown voltage avoids semiconductors from huge current suddenly occurs at a certain input voltage.
+Those characteristics allow single crystalline diamond to be one of the promising materials for semiconductors.
+A wide bandgap is advantageous in semiconductors because it allows them to maintain high resistivity even at high temperature, important for high power applications.
+Semiconductors whose carrier mobilities are high such as diamond are easier to utilize in industry because they do not need high input voltage.
+High breakdown voltage avoids a huge current suddenly occurring at typical input voltages.

 Most natural blue diamonds are an exception and are semiconductors due to substitutional boron impurities replacing carbon atoms.
 Natural blue or blue-gray diamonds, common for the Argyle diamond mine in Australia, are rich in hydrogen; these diamonds are not semiconductors and it is unclear whether hydrogen is actually responsible for their blue-gray color.
 Natural blue diamonds containing boron and synthetic diamonds doped with boron are p-type semiconductors.
 N-type diamond films are reproducibly synthesized by phosphorus doping during chemical vapor deposition.
 Diode p-n junctions and UV light emitting diodes (LEDs, at 235 nm) have been produced by sequential deposition of p-type (boron-doped) and n-type (phosphorus-doped) layers.

 Diamond's electronic properties can be also modulated by strain engineering.

 Diamond transistors have been produced (for research purposes).
+In January 2024, a Japanese research team fabricated a MOSFET using phosphorus-doped n-type diamond, which would have superior characteristics to silicon-based technology in high-temperature, high-frequency or high-electron mobility applications.
 FETs with SiN dielectric layers, and SC-FETs have been made.